This section is designed to provide quick answers to some of the questions most often asked by the Coordinators of the QuantERA funded projects.

 What is the earliest date at which my project could start?

-The earliest date at which your project could start is November 2019.
+For projects funded in the QuantERA Call 2019, the earliest date at which your project could start is November 2019.

 What is the latest date at which my project could start?

-The latest date at which your project could start is March 2020.
+For projects funded in the QuantERA Call 2019, the latest date at which your project could start is March 2020.
 If you are in a particular case with reasons preventing you to start the project before March 2020, please contact the QuantERA Call Secretariat and a solution will be found.

 Can partners of my project start at different dates?